cnrancher/docs/content/rancher/v2.x/cn/release-notes/v2.0.12/_index.md

 ## Known Major Issues
 * Sometimes new Kubernetes version doesn't get updated right away on the upgraded Kubernetes clusters; it gets fixed as soon as user application gets deployed on the node [[15831](https://github.com/rancher/rancher/issues/15831)]

-## Major Bug Fixes since v2.0.9
+## Major Bug Fixes since v2.0.11
-* Added updated Kubernetes versions (i.e. v1.10.12 and v1.11.6) for clusters launched by Rancher to address [Kubernetes API server external IP address proxying security issue](https://github.com/kubernetes/kubernetes/pull/71980).
-The default Kubernetes version is v1.11.6. [[17280](https://github.com/rancher/rancher/issues/17280)]
+* Added updated Kubernetes version - i.e. v1.11.8 - for clusters launched by Rancher to address [Kubernetes CVE-2019-1002100](https://github.com/kubernetes/kubernetes/issues/74534).
+We recommend upgrading your Kubernetes clusters to this version.

 ## Rancher CLI Downloads